swax/NAISYS/README.md

   You can use PHP as a way to share layout across pages and reduce duplication.
   Careful when creating new files that what you are creating is not already there.

+# The number of tokens you want to limit a session to, independent of the LLM token max itself
+# A lower max relies more on the LLM ending the session with good enough notes to not get lost when the session restarts
+# A higher max allows the LLM to do more without losing track, but is more expensive
+tokenMax: 5000

 # The number of seconds to pause after each console interaction for debugging and rate limiting
 # No value or zero means wait indefinitely (debug driven)
 debugPauseSeconds: 5